 HANDICAPPED SERVICES – A variety of agencies provide services to the handicapped in the Knoxville area.
 These include the East Tennessee Easter Seal Society, East Tennessee Children’s Rehabilitation Center, Sertoma Learning Center, Knoxville Area Communication Center for the Deaf, and the Knoxville Association for the Blind.
 These agencies provide job skills, recreational activities, speech and occupational therapy, as well as transportation.

-LIBRARY SERVICES – Knoxville’s beautiful Lawson-McGhee Library, and its seventeen branches, loan books, magazines, films, record, and audio-visual equipment to card holders.
-The library card is free to Knox county residents or property owners.
-This card provides for a three week loan period with renewal privileges for most material.
+LIBRARY SERVICES – Knoxville’s beautiful Lawson-McGhee Library and its 17 branches loan books, magazines, films, records, and audio-visual equipment to card holders.
+The library card is free to Knox County residents or property owners.
+This card provides for a 3-week loan period with renewal privileges for most materials.

 Of special interest is the Calvin M. McClung Historical Collection of documents, manuscripts and photos of people and landmarks from the days of the old southwest territory when Knoxville was its capital.
 This collection of over 4,000 volumes is recognized as one of the finest in the nation.